 - Fresh lemon: I recommend using fresh lemon, as it finishes the dish with a bright, acidic note.

-- Feta cheese: I like to use Greek feta cheese, which is made with sheeps and goats milk.
+- Feta cheese: I like to use Greek feta cheese, which is made with sheep and goats milk.
 I strongly recommend crumbling the feta cheese fresh, instead of using pre-crumbled feta.

 - Spices and seasoning: You will need red chilli flakes, dried oregano, and ground cinnamon.
 These are very similar flavors to my favourite greek spicy potatoes!